Healing Begins Here

 Opioid Withdrawal Timeline

-• Days 1-2: The first few days after stopping or reducing opioid use are often the most intense.
+The first few days after stopping or reducing opioid use are often the most intense.
 Symptoms usually start within 12 hours and peak around 72 hours after the last use.
-This period is known as acute withdrawal and may include flu-like symptoms such as nausea, vomiting, diarrhea, sweating, agitation, and muscle aches.
+This period, known as acute withdrawal, may include flu-like symptoms such as nausea, vomiting, diarrhea, sweating, agitation, and muscle aches.

-• Days 3-5: As the acute withdrawal period ends, symptoms may start to improve but can still be uncomfortable.
-Many individuals report feeling restless, anxious, and having difficulty sleeping during this stage.
+As the acute withdrawal period ends, symptoms may start to improve but can still be uncomfortable.
+Many individuals report feeling restless and anxious and having difficulty sleeping during this stage.

-Kratom is a substance that has been used for pain relief and as a recreational drug.
-It contains opioid-like compounds, making it potentially addictive and leading to withdrawal symptoms when stopped abruptly.
-Common symptoms of kratom withdrawal include:
+Kratom contains opioid-like compounds, making it potentially addictive and leading to withdrawal symptoms when stopped abruptly.
+Common symptoms of kratom withdrawal include runny nose and watery eyes, mood swings and irritability, insomnia and restlessness, and muscle cramps and pains.

 How Long Do Opioids Last in Your System?

-The duration that opioids stay in your system can vary based on several factors, including the specific type of opioid, the dosage, frequency of use, metabolism, and the type of drug test used.
-Generally, here’s a rough guide:
+The duration that opioids stay in your system can vary based on several factors, including the specific type of opioid, dosage, frequency of use, and metabolism.

-• Urine Test: Opioids can typically be detected in urine for 1 to 3 days after the last use.
-However, some opioids like methadone and buprenorphine can be detected for a longer period.
+• Urine Test: typically detectable for 1 to 3 days after the last use (methadone and buprenorphine may be detected longer)

-• Blood Test: Opioids are usually detectable in blood for up to 24 hours, although this can vary.
+• Blood Test: usually detectable for up to 24 hours

-• Saliva Test: Opioids can be detected in saliva for 1 to 4 days.
+• Saliva Test: detectable for 1 to 4 days

 Can You Stop Using Opioids By Yourself?